connext/indra/docs/reference/store.md

  - [`getMemoryStore`](#getMemoryStore)
  - [`getPostgresStore`](#getPostgresStore)

 ## Types

-### `IAsyncStorage`
+### IAsyncStorage

-A React Native app's AsyncStorage.
+The interface for React Native's AsyncStorage.
 For example, what you get from importing `@react-native-community/async-storage`.

 ```
 interface IAsyncStorage {